-The Community of European Railway and Infrastructure Companies (CER) and the European Sea Ports Organisation (ESPO) are asking for EU institutions to strengthen the interface between ports and railways.
-Their main requests revolve around simplified regulatory frameworks, closer cooperation between port and rail ecosystems and proper financing.
+The Community of European Railway and Infrastructure Companies (CER) and the European Sea Ports Organisation (ESPO) are calling on EU institutions to strengthen the interface between ports and railways.

-When it comes to the regulatory framework, CER and ESPO highlighted that railway operations at ports are much different than traditional journeys on the network.
-For example, freight trains are the vast majority, speeds are much lower and shunting operations are prevalent.
+CER and ESPO emphasised that railway operations at ports differ significantly from traditional network journeys.
+According to the organisations, freight trains dominate, speeds are lower, and shunting operations are frequent.

-“As a result, the port-rail area has different operational and infrastructural needs, which should be reflected in the legal regime applicable to the port-rail interface”, the two associations highlighted in a joint paper.
-What they are asking is to assess, together with EU legislators, to what extent the current regulatory framework of the port-rail interface can be simplified without hampering safety and interoperability.
+“As a result, the port-rail area has different operational and infrastructural needs, which should be reflected in the legal regime applicable to the port-rail interface,” the associations stated in a joint paper.
+They are urging EU legislators to assess whether the current regulatory framework can be simplified without compromising safety and interoperability.

-They are not alone in this quest, as the same request was recently brought forward by the European Economic and Social Committee.
-“Adequate EU grants remain indispensable to address infrastructure gaps, strengthen dual-use readiness and support projects with high European added value”, the CEF and ESPO’s joint paper stressed.
-The cries for help continue to be many, coming from all sides of the logistics and supply chain industry, but managing to be listened to remains the most significant obstacle.
+The organisations are not alone in this call.
+The European Economic and Social Committee recently made a similar appeal.
+“Adequate EU grants remain indispensable to address infrastructure gaps, strengthen dual-use readiness and support projects with high European added value,” the CER and ESPO paper stated.
+Despite widespread calls from the logistics and supply chain sector, securing attention and follow-through from policymakers remains a persistent challenge.

 European Cargo Experience